How to design your home sustainably

 More and more labels and designers are focusing on environmentally friendly and socially fair conditions in the production and distribution of their furniture.
 Many brands are completely committed to sustainability and combine it with modern design and functionality.
 Brands such as Grüne Erde, Mater, Ekomia, and Bolia are excellent European-based designers which provide high-quality sustainable furniture.
 But simply purchasing furniture from your favourite designer does not necessarily have far-reaching consequences for the environment.
 When looking for that coveted sofa or a chic new chest of drawers, check for labels such as the Blue Angel, the FSC seal, or the Öko-Control seal to determine whether it meets current sustainability standards.
 This makes it much easier to make responsible furniture selections.
 Most importantly, however, when designing the interior of your home you should choose pieces which will last a long time.
 The furniture should be crafted with high quality so that it does not end up by the dumpster in just a few years.
 It is also worthwhile to choose fabrics which do not require lots of chemical cleaning, which is also environmentally damaging.

-Turning old into new
+Turn old into new

 A trend built to last

+Many top interior designers agree that sustainable design is crucial in today's world.
+Reducing waste and consuming less is now something that you can actively do just by furnishing your home with sustainability in mind.
+From buying second-hand furniture to sourcing local materials to installing eco-friendly lighting and heating, there are many options which are accessible to everybody.
 Despite constantly changing interior trends, maintaining sustainability awareness in the home is crucial in order to counteract climate change and its consequences.
 Looking to the future, it is important to treat the environment and its inhabitants just as gently and conscientiously as your own four walls.